Digital SLR photography — a beginner’s guide to bird photography

 Cropping

 The way you crop can make a big difference to your photos.
 By cropping, I mean the use of your image-editing software to cut off the edges from the photo.
-If you look at the two photos of the pelican at right you’ll see that the top one makes the bird look slightly hemmed in.
-Like it is about to fly into the right edge of the frame.
+If you look at the two photos of the pelican at you’ll see that the first image makes it look like the bird is about to crash into the right edge of the frame.
 So It’s often a good idea to allow your cropped photos to have a bit of space in front of the bird so the creature looks like it has some environment to walk/fly into, as I’ve done in the second version.

 With other types of photography you will often have the time to think about these issues while framing your shot through the viewfinder, but when taking shots of birds — especially flying birds — we don’t always have that luxury!